juergs/Reengineering-a-pricetag-to-a-2in9-ePaper-Display/README.md

 So this Platformio-code is intended as basis to evaluate code to operate this specific display.
 The code is a mixup of different code-parts, in order to get some kind of more advanced capabilities, as usual demo-codes are providing.

-Thanks to Adafruit, Waveshare etc. for their Aduino-Libs, which are inspiring examples ...  ( ... but partially not able to run correctly)
+Thanks to Adafruit, Waveshare etc. for their Aduino-Libs, which are inspiring examples ...  ( ... but partially not able to run correctly on this specific display)

 Basic ePaper-operation is explained [here](https://www.zephray.me/post/stm32_epd_calendar/).